Bottom-up rewriting for words and terms: Bottom-up rewriting

 \subsection{Bottom-up systems}

-We introduce here a hierarchy of classes of rewriting systems and show that several well-known classes of rewriting systems are included in the low levels of this hierarchy: namely the right-ground systems, the left-basic semi-Thue systems, the linear shallow systems and the linear growing systems. \begin{definition} Let $P$ be some property of derivations w.r.t.
-Term Rewriting Systems.\\ 1- A Term Rewriting System $(\RR,\FF)$ is called $P$ if for every $s, t \in \TT(\FF)$ such that $s \to_\RR^* t$ there exists a $P$-derivation from $s$ to $t$.\\ 2- A semi-Thue system $(S,A)$ is called $P$ if the Term Rewriting System $(\FUN(S),\FUN(A))$ is called $P$. \end{definition}

-We denote by $\BU(k)$ the class of $\BU(k)$ systems, by $\BU^-(k)$ the class of $\BU^-(k)$ systems.
+We introduce here a hierarchy of classes of rewriting systems \footnote{ a {\em class} of TRS is a subset of the set of all TRS (over a fixed denumerable ranked alphabet) which is closed under alphabet isomorphism (i.e. renaming the symbols).} and show that several well-known classes of rewriting systems are included in the low levels of this hierarchy: namely the right-ground systems, the left-basic semi-Thue systems, the linear shallow systems and the linear growing systems. \begin{definition} Let $P$ be some property of derivations w.r.t.
+Term Rewriting Systems.\\ 1- A Term Rewriting System $(\RR,\FF)$ is called $P$ if for every $s, t \in \TT(\FF)$ such that $s \to_\RR^* t$ there exists a $P$-derivation from $s$ to $t$.\\ 2- A semi-Thue system $(S,A)$ is called $P$ if the Term Rewriting System $(\FUN(S),\FUN(A))$ is called $P$. \end{definition} We shall use the convention that, for a property $P$ denoted by a lower-case acronym for derivations, we use the same acronym, but in upper-case, to denote the property $P$ extended to systems by Definition \ref{d-property-P}.
+For example, a Term Rewriting System $(\RR,\FF)$ is called $\BU(k)$ if for every $s, t \in \TT(\FF)$ such that $s \to_\RR^* t$ there exists a $\bu(k)$-derivation from $s$ to $t$.\\ We denote by $\BU(k)$ the class of $\BU(k)$ systems, by $\BU^-(k)$ the class of $\BU^-(k)$ systems.
 We define the class of \emph{bottom-up systems}, denoted $\BU$, by: